How Many Smoke Bombs Do I Need? A Guide for Every Occasion

 How many smoke grenades should a photographer keep in their kit?

-A practical starting kit is one EG25 10-Pack combined with 4 to 6 WP40 Wire Pull or TP40 Top Pull grenades in a spread of colors.
-The EG25 units, at NEQ 18g and a 30-second burn, handle quick editorial moments, give multiple subjects individual grenades for group shots, and serve as low-stakes practice pulls before hero shots.
-The WP40 and TP40 grenades, both at NEQ 50g with 90-second burns, cover sustained portrait work, dramatic exit shots, and any scene where you need a large continuous cloud rather than a brief burst.
-The TP40 offers the same output as the WP40 with a top-cap activation that some photographers prefer when working fast in tight spaces.
-Stocking across both formats and 3 to 4 colors, including White, Pink, and Blue as versatile anchors, prepares you for portrait, engagement, maternity, and event work without committing to large quantities before you know which colors and burn times suit your style.
-Enola Gaye units have a 10-plus year shelf life when stored in a cool, dry location, so a well-chosen kit holds its value over many sessions.
+A practical starting kit is one EG25 10-pack combined with 4 to 6 WP40 or TP40 grenades in a spread of colors.
+The EG25 micros, at 25 seconds per can, handle quick editorial moments, give multiple subjects their own grenades for group shots, and work as low-stakes practice pulls before hero shots.
+The WP40 (90 seconds) covers sustained portrait work and any scene that needs a large continuous cloud; the TP40 (60 seconds) trades some burn time for a top-pull cap you can redeploy one-handed between takes.
+Stocking both formats across 3–4 colors — white, pink, and blue are versatile anchors — prepares you for portrait, engagement, maternity, and event work without over-committing before you know which colors suit your style.
+Stored cool and dry, the kit holds its value for 10+ years.

 Can I reuse a smoke bomb once it's been lit?